jawah/niquests/docs/user/quickstart.rst

 Timeouts
 --------

-You can tell Requests to stop waiting for a response after a given number of seconds with the ``timeout`` parameter.
+You can tell Niquests to stop waiting for a response after a given number of seconds with the ``timeout`` parameter.
 Nearly all production code should use this parameter in nearly all niquests.
 By default GET, HEAD, OPTIONS ships with a 30 seconds timeout delay and 120 seconds for the rest::